Yomguithereal/ebbe/README.md

 # Ebbe

-A collection of iterator-related functions for python that cannot be found in the however great `itertools` package.
+A collection of typical helper functions for python that cannot be found in the however great standard library.

 ## Installation